JRAM0012/RayAndroidSensor/README.md

 # RayAndroidSensor
-this project uses android's sensor to rotate a model
+this is a demo project on how to uses android's sensor